isomerpages/pmo-nccs/media/speeches/_posts/2011-08-01-welcome-remarks-by-energy-market-authority's-chief-executive-chee-hong-tat-at-panasonic's-launch-on-total-energy-solutions-test-bed-project-for-public-housing-in-singapore.md

 Ohtsubo-san,
-President of Panasonic Corporation
+<br>President of Panasonic Corporation

 Suzuki-san,
-Japanese Ambassador to Singapore
+<br>Japanese Ambassador to Singapore

 Your Excellencies,